Student Rights and ResponsibilitiesBack To Top

 - Assault and/or battery.

-- Conduct which constitutes harassment, sexual or otherwise, or abuse that threatens the mental well-being, health or safety of any individual, to include peer harassment of fellow students.
+- Conduct which constitutes harassment, sexual or otherwise, or abuse that threatens the mental well-being, health or safety of any individual, including peer harassment of fellow students.

 - Possession of a firearm or other weapon, dangerous chemical or explosive substance or device.